ceccarellilab/Teaching/rnaseq/RNAseqExample.md

 ## Introduction to RNA-seq Analysis Workflow

-We introduce the process begins with *Data Exploration*, where the user performs initial exploratory analyses to evaluate data quality, perform normalization, detect outliers, assess sample relationships (e.g., via PCA or clustering), and identify potential batch effects.
+We typical RNA-seq Analysis Workflow begins with *Data Exploration*, where the user performs initial exploratory analyses to evaluate data quality, perform normalization, detect outliers, assess sample relationships (e.g., via PCA or clustering), and identify potential batch effects.
 The next step is *Differential Expression*, which involves identifying genes whose expression levels significantly differ between experimental conditions or groups.
 Following this, *Gene Annotation* is conducted to assign biological meaning to the differentially expressed genes by mapping them to known gene names, symbols, or functional descriptors using curated databases.
 Finally, the analysis proceeds to *Functional Annotation and Gene Set Testing*, where enriched biological pathways or gene sets (e.g. Gene Ontology) are enriched to provide insight into the biological processes or molecular functions associated with the observed expression changes.

 <figure>
 <img src="./img/WF.png" alt="Workflow" />